e10v/tea-tasting/README.md

 ### Global configuration

 Usually there is one confidence level for all metrics.
 It's convenient to set a confidence level for each metric separately.
-Use global configuration to manage default parameter values in this case.
+In this case, use global configuration to manage default parameter values.

 Tea-tasting rely on global settings for the following parameters: